Debug live ASP.NET Azure apps using the Snapshot Debugger

 In the Message field, you can enter the new log message you want to log.
 You can also evaluate variables in your log message by placing them inside curly braces.

-If you choose Send to Output Window, when the logpoint is hit, the message will appear in the Diagnostic Tools window.
+If you choose Send to Output Window, when the logpoint is hit, the message appears in the Diagnostic Tools window.

-If you choose Send to application log, when the logpoint is hit, the message will appear anywhere that you can see messages from
+If you choose Send to application log, when the logpoint is hit, the message appears anywhere that you can see messages from

 ILoggerin .NET Core), such as App Insights.

 - To learn how to inspect variables while viewing a snapshot, see Debbuger Feature Tour.

 - View troubleshooting tips and known issues for snapshot debugging.

 - If you want to view snapshots in Application Insights when your app hits an exception, you can do that.
 For more information, see Debug snapshots on exceptions in .NET apps.
 Application Insights supports Service Fabric apps in addition to Azure App Service.